 Journal ACM Distributed Ledger Technologies: Research and Practice, 2024

-In this paper, we present a foundational concept that helps understand the concept of cross-chain state.
+Description: In this paper, we present a foundational concept that helps understand the concept of cross-chain state.
 A view represents the states of a blockchain available to a particular stakeholder.
 The combination of views forms an integrated view that represents a consistent global state shared by all participants.
 This paper introduces BUNGEE (Blockchain UNifier view GEnErator), the first DLT view generator, to allow capturing DLT snapshots, constructing views, and performing arbitrary operations on those, such as integrating views.
 Creating and integrating views allows interesting applications, such as stakeholder-centric snapshots for audits, cross-chain analysis, blockchain migration, and data analytics.

 Paper Preprint